onecrayon/Scriptomatic-sugar/README.markdown

 # Scriptomatic.sugar

 This Sugar is a simple proof of concept that provides a way to execute AppleScripts from FileActions and TextActions in Espresso.
 For FileActions, a list of all the selected file paths is passed to the AppleScript.
-TextActions similar receive the selected text.
+TextActions similarly receive the selected text.

 **Please note** that executing AppleScripts will currently block Espresso from running for the duration that the script runs.
 As a result, this is only particularly useful for small scripts that are very quick to execute.